 It is no secret that the shared office space market is growing and evolving.
 For AdvantEdge, a long-standing leader in the industry, rebranding is a proactive step that reflects the distinctive and customized workspace solutions that it has offered since its establishment, but in a new light.

 It's no surprise that more and more businesses are jumping at the chance to own “DC virtual office space” rather than shelling out thousands for rent on a physical office.
 Virtual office space offers the impression of having an office at an upscale location without the need to be physically located there.
-Below are just some of the benefits that a virtual office space provides for your growing or already established business.
+Below are just some of the benefits that a virtual office space provides for your growing or already established company.

 Employee Appreciation Day may have been on March 3rd, but we like to color outside of the lines here at AdvantEdge and celebrate our associates when it feels right!
 It is not every day that a team decides to celebrate and commend one of its own without a push from upper management or the occurrence of a holiday, but the AdvantEdge crew recognizes a star when one is amongst us and we do not hesitate to show appreciation!